Don Winslow

-Don Winslow (born October 31, 1953) is an American retired author best known for his award-winning and internationally bestselling crime novels, including Savages, The Force and the Cartel Trilogy.
+Don Winslow (born October 31, 1953) is an American political activist and retired author best known for his crime novels including Savages, The Force and the Cartel Trilogy.

 Early life

-Winslow was born on October 31, 1953, in New York City.
+Winslow was born on Staten Island.
 He grew up in Perryville, a beach town near the village of Matunuck, Rhode Island.
 He credits his parents for preparing him to become a writer: his mother was a librarian and his father was a non-commissioned officer in the United States Navy who told stories and invited Navy friends around who told more.
 They inspired Winslow to become a storyteller himself.
-He majored in African history at the University of Nebraska.
-While in college, he traveled to southern Africa, sparking a lifelong involvement with that continent.
+He majored in African history at the University of Nebraska–Lincoln.
+Winslow later earned a master's degree in military history.

-Winslow's travels took him to California, Idaho and Montana before he moved to New York City to become a writer, making his living as a movie theater manager and later a private investigator in Times Square – ‘before Mickey Mouse took it over’.
-He left to get a master's degree in military history and intended to go into the Foreign Service but instead joined a friend's photographic safari firm in Kenya.
-He led trips there as well as hiking expeditions in southwestern China, and later directed Shakespeare productions during summers in Oxford, England.

 Career

+Early career

+After earning his master's degree, Winslow worked as an analyst for the Department of State in South Africa in the 1980s, before working as a safari guide in Kenya.
+Winslow returned to the U.S. in the late 1980s to work as a private investigator.